 Especially since (as of March 14, 2020) Shopify supports 3D models out-of-the-box - you can now upload them directly to your product pages (and it is just as easy as uploading an image or a video: no custom code or third-party apps needed).

 So, the only question is: How do you create 3D models of your products?
-Shopify got you - to make 3D modeling easier for merchants, they have been building a partner network of 3D modeling partners (like Sayduck and CGTrader), and 3D app partners (like Tapcart) for a while now.
+Shopify got you - to make 3D modeling easier for merchants, they have been building a partner network of 3D modeling partners (like Sayduck and CGTrader), and 3D app partners for quite a long time.

 You can work with one of these companies and level up your “product page” game!

 I have been talking for a while now about the different ways to make your product pages better, or more engaging, if you wish.
 So, you may ask: What does this have to do with link building?
 The answer is: Everything.
 It is very simple - if you build it (and make it great!) they’ll share it.

 What I mean is, if a customer sees an outstanding product page (i.e. a page with beautiful product images, an inspiring video, impeccable (informational, engaging, fun, and professionally written) product description, great rating score, and, on top of everything, they’re able to view a 3D model of the product and explore it in more detail), they’re not just more likely to buy the product, but also to share it: paste a link on every social media channel, send it to friends and family, etc.

 So, there you have it - if you create outstanding product pages, you’ll naturally gain more backlinks.